-Students can enroll in the voluntary protection plan by visiting the Grand Island Senior High or Middle School Media Center.
-If there is an issue, the student should bring the device to the Media Center immediately to get a replacement while the device is being repaired.
+Students can enroll in the voluntary protection plan by visiting the Grand Island Senior High, Middle School Media Center, or the elementary school office The plan is designed for 5-12 grade students, but can include students in any grade level who are taking the device home.
+If the student is enrolled in Virtual School at any grade level, it is highly encouraged that they participate in the plan.
+If there is an issue, the student should bring the device to the Media Center immediately to get a replacement while the device is being repaired, or contact the school's Technology Assistant for assistance.